-You’re not going to ruin it by skimping on storage, are you?
-You’re not going to let it sit out in the sun or become a dusty barn find fifteen years down the road.
+You won’t ruin it by skimping on storage, are you?
+You won’t let it sit out in the sun or become a dusty barn found fifteen years down the road.
 And you sure aren’t going to slap a tarp on it to mar the paint, will you?

 Here are our best tips for storing your new – or new to you – car, truck, SUV, exotic car, classic car, or even classic motorcycle!

 Finding the right place to store your vehicle is important.
 You want it to be accessible, controllable, protected, and secure.
 There are several options, anything from a rented garage to a storage unit to dedicated auto storage facilities with specialists on staff that can take care of your ride when stored there.
 It’s all a matter of budget.
 In some cases, you may be willing to trade it, being close so that you can store your vehicle in a superior facility.
 With a team from Number 1 Auto Transport by your side, that specialized long-distance facility can be as convenient as a cheap garage down the block.

 Controlling the Climate